Duan tribe: Liaoxi dukedom (303–338)

 Duan territory in Liaoxi, c.
 326.

 During the War of the Eight Princes, the Jin Chief Controller of You province, Wang Jun sought to secure his position by allying with the surrounding Xianbei and Wuhuan people.
 He entered a marriage alliance with Duan Wuwuchen, offering him a fiefdom as the "Duke of Liaoxi" in return for his tribe's military service.
 Wang Jun's barbarian auxiliaries were a deciding factor in the civil wars, with the Duan playing a role in his victory against the Prince of Chengdu, Sima Ying in 304.
 The Duan continued to support Wang Jun in his war against the Xiongnu state of Han-Zhao, battling the Jie warlord, Shi Le with much success.
 Wuwuchen died around 310, and was succeeded by his son, Duan Jilujuan.

 In 313, after some negotiations, Jilujuan agreed with Shi Le to break off relations with Wang Jun and withdraw from the conflict.
 Wang Jun was defeated by Shi Le in 314, but soon after, Jilujuan's brother, Duan Pidi, led a branch of the Duan loyal to Jin and seized control of Wang Jun's old capital in Jicheng.
 The Duan was effectively split into two, but civil war only broke out following the death of Jilujuan in 318.
-That year, Jilujuan's cousin, Duan Mopei, seized power from his uncle, Duan Shefuchen, and fought with Pidi over full control of the tribe.
+That year, Jilujuan's cousin, Duan Mobo, seized power from his uncle, Duan Shefuchen, and fought with Pidi over full control of the tribe.

 In 321, Pidi was captured and later killed by Shi Le's state of Later Zhao, making Mopei the sole leader of the Duan.
 At this point, the Duan's state of Liaoxi stretched from Yuyang Commandery to the Liao River.
 After Mopei died in 325, his brother and successor, Duan Ya was quickly overthrown by his cousin, Duan Liao after he attempted to move the capital.
 Throughout his reign, Duan Liao fought with the rival Murong-Xianbei tribe in Liaodong, but suffered repeated losses.
 In 338, the Murong, who by now had established the Former Yan, allied with the Later Zhao to destroy the Duan.
 Duan Liao was defeated and surrendered to Former Yan, thus ending the Duan's independent state.